lukechilds/howmanyconfs.com/README.md

 The $/s metric may not be that accurate.
 Miners will mark up the cost when reselling on NiceHash and we're making the assumption that NiceHash supply is infinite.
 You can't actually rent 100% of Bitcoin's hashpower from NiceHash, there isn't enough supply.

 However that's not really an issue for this metric, we aren't trying to calculate the theoretical cost to rent an *additional* 100% of the hashrate, we're trying to get a figure that allows us to compare the cost of the *current* total hashrate accross blockchains.
-Even if the exact $ value we end up with is not that accurate, it should still be roughly proportionate to kWh/s.
+Even if the exact $ value we end up with is not that accurate, it should still be proportionate to kWh/s.
 This means it's still an accurate metric to compare the difference in work done over a given amount of time between blockchains.

 So how do we compare these values between blockchains?